Musicals101.com

 Producer, agent

-A longtime Hollywood publicist & agent, Hayward also produced half a dozen major Broadway musicals.
-He co-produced Rodgers & Hammerstein's Pulitzer Prize winning South Pacific (1949), Irving Berlin's Call Me Madam (1950), and Harold Rome's Wish You Were Here (1952).
-Hayward also co-produced the simultaneous hits Gypsy (1959) and The Sound of Music (1959) -- which became two of the core works in the musical theater repertory.
-Hayward ended his stage career producing the poorly received Berlin musical Mr. President (1962).
+A longtime Hollywood publicist & agent, Hayward's list of more than 150 clients included such musical screen legends as Fred Astaire, Ginger Rogers and Judy Garland.
+In 1945, he sold his agency and began producing for the stage and screen.
+Along with more than a dozen stage dramas -- including State of the Union (1945) and Mr. Roberts (1948) -- Hayward produced six major Broadway musicals.
+He teamed with Rodgers & Hammerstein to co-produce their Pulitzer Prize winning South Pacific (1949), solo produced Irving Berlin's Call Me Madam (1950), and teamed with Joshua Logan to present Harold Rome's Wish You Were Here (1952).
+Hayward also co-produced the simultaneous hits Gypsy (1959) and The Sound of Music (1959), which both became core works in the musical theater repertory.
+After producing the poorly received Berlin musical Mr. President (1962), he slowed his pace, presenting two unsuccessful dramas -- the last of which reached Broadway three months after his death due to a stroke at age 68.

 Hazell, Hy